 The simulated call performs the full validation, by calling:

-A node MAY drop a UserOperation if it expires too soon (e.g. wouldn't make it to the next block) by either the account or paymaster.
+A bundler MUST drop a UserOperation if it expires too soon and is likely to become invalid before the next block.

 To prevent DoS attacks on bundlers, they must make sure the validation methods above pass the validation rules, which constrain their usage of opcodes and storage.
-For the complete procedure see ERC-7562
+The full design of such a shared set of rules, applied to the validation code, is outside the scope of this proposal.

 The simulation rules above are strict and prevent the ability of paymasters to grief the system.
 However, there might be use cases where specific paymasters can be validated (through manual auditing) and verified that they cannot cause any problem, while still require relaxing of the opcode rules.
 A bundler cannot simply "whitelist" a request from a specific paymaster: if that paymaster is not accepted by all bundlers, then its support will be sporadic at best.
 Instead, we introduce the term "alternate mempool": a modified validation rules, and procedure of propagating them to other bundlers.

-The procedure of using alternate mempools is defined in ERC-7562
+The procedure of using alternate mempools is outside the scope of this proposal.

 Bundling is the process where a node/bundler collects multiple UserOperations and creates a single transaction to submit on-chain.

-and use the consumed gas for the actual transaction execution.FailedOp
+and use the consumed gas for the actual transaction execution.EntryPoint prior to the revert. \

-of the UserOp is a staked entity, do not ban the factory
+of the UserOperation is a staked entity, do not ban the factory / paymaster from the mempool.

 it is critical that the exact same opcode and precompile banning rules as well as storage access rules are enforced

-The main challenge with a purely smart contract wallet-based account abstraction system is DoS safety: how can a block builder including an operation make sure that it will actually pay fees, without having to first execute the entire operation?
+The main challenge with a purely "Smart Contract Accounts" based Account Abstraction system is DoS safety: how can a block builder including an operation make sure that it will actually pay fees, without having to first execute the entire operation?
 Requiring the block builder to execute the entire operation opens a DoS attack vector, as an attacker could easily send many operations that pretend to pay a fee but then revert at the last moment after a long execution.
 Similarly, to prevent attackers from cheaply clogging the mempool, nodes in the P2P network need to check if an operation will pay a fee before they are willing to forward it.

 The first step is a clean separation between validation (acceptance of UserOperation, and acceptance to pay) and execution.